DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-20-give-a-reference-iteration.md

 ## User needs

-As a referee
+{% from "user-need/macro.njk" import appUserNeed with context %}

+{{appUserNeed({
+  user: 'referee',
-: I need to provide a useful reference
+  goal: 'to provide a useful reference',
-: So that I can help the candidate with their application and get back to my day as quickly as possible
+  outcome: 'I can help the candidate with their application and get back to my day as quickly as possible' })}}

-As a candidate
+{{appUserNeed({
+  user: 'candidate',
-: I need to know that my referee doesn't want to give a reference : So that I can get another referee as quickly as possible to progress my application
+  goal: 'to know that my referee doesn\'t want to give a reference',
+  outcome: 'I can get another referee as quickly as possible to progress my application' })}}

 ## Hypotheses